Water Resources Data Science Group

 Marissa Loustale (MS 2018, now at California Air Resources Board) used SIMS oxygen-isotope data from late cements in core to estimate groundwater salinity.

-David Finney (MS in progress) is using borehole geophysics, geochemical analysis, and statistical methods to map 3-dimensional salinity in the San Joaquin Valley.
+David Finney (MS 2018) is using borehole geophysics, geochemical analysis, and statistical methods to map 3-dimensional salinity in the San Joaquin Valley.

 Will Chang (Hypergradient) is a data scientist using machine learning techniques to understand water resources.